Bank of Baroda

 Opinion

-In our opinion and to the best of our information and according to explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act 1949 (the “Act”), in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and:
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act 1949 (the “Act”), in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and:

-a) the Balance Sheet, read with the notes thereon is a full and fair Balance Sheet containing all the necessary particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at 31st March, 2024;
+particulars, is properly drawn up so as to exhibit a true and fair view of the state of affairs of the Bank as at March 31,2026;

 c) the Cash Flow statement gives a true and fair view of the cash flows for the year ended on that date.